-- (1) The rights conferred by Chapter 2 are not infringed by the making or use by the British Broadcasting Corporation, for the purpose of maintaining supervision and control over programmes broadcast by them, of recordings of those programmes. - (2) The rights conferred by Chapter 2 are not infringed by anything done in pursuance of - (a) section 115(4) or (6) or 117 of the Broadcasting Act 1996; - (b) a condition which, by virtue of section 334(1) of the Communications Act 2003, is included in a licence granted under Part I or III of that Act or Part I or II of the Broadcasting Act 1996; - (c) a direction given under section 109(2) of the Broadcasting Act 1990; or - (d) section 334(3) of the Communications Act 2003. - (3) The rights conferred by Chapter 2 are not infringed by the use by OFCOM in connection with the performance of any of their functions under the Broadcasting Act 1990, the Broadcasting Act 1996 or the Communications Act 2003, of - - (a) any recording, script or transcript which is provided to them under or by virtue of any provision of those Acts; or - (b) any existing material which is transferred to them by a scheme made under section 30 of the Communications Act 2003. - (4) In paragraph (3) - or by virtue of any provision of the Broadcasting Act 1990 or the Broadcasting Act 1996; and
+- (1) The rights conferred by Chapter 2 are not infringed by the making or use by the British Broadcasting Corporation, for the purpose of maintaining supervision and control over programmes broadcast by them, of recordings of those programmes. - (2) The rights conferred by Chapter 2 are not infringed by anything done in pursuance of - (a) section 115(4) or (6) or 117 of the Broadcasting Act 1996; - (b) a condition which, by virtue of section 334(1) of the Communications Act 2003, is included in a licence granted under Part I or III of that Act or Part I or II of the Broadcasting Act 1996; - (c) a direction given under section 109(2) of the Broadcasting Act 1990; or - (d) section 334(3) of the Communications Act 2003. - (3) The rights conferred by Chapter 2 are not infringed by the use by OFCOM in connection with the performance of any of their functions under the Broadcasting Act 1990, the Broadcasting Act 1996 or the Communications Act 2003, of - (a) any recording, script or transcript which is provided to them under or by virtue of any provision of those Acts; or - (b) any existing material which is transferred to them by a scheme made under section 30 of the Communications Act 2003. - (4) In paragraph (3) - "existing material" means - - (a) any recording, script or transcript which was provided to the Independent Television Commission or the Radio Authority under or by virtue of any provision of the Broadcasting Act 1990 or the Broadcasting Act 1996; and - (b) any recording or transcript which was provided to the Broadcasting Standards Commission under section 115(4) or (6) or 116(5) of the Broadcasting Act 1996;